dagbjorn/microcoffeeonkube/README.md

     GET /coffeeshop/creditrating/{customerId}

 Gets the credit rating of the customer with ID *customerId*.
+For the time being, a credit rating of 70 is always returned!

 **Response**